ImgBotApp/jasonrudolph.github.io/blog/_posts/2011-08-09-programming-achievements-how-to-level-up-as-a-developer.md

 ## Since we're talking about improvement ...

 Since we're talking about improvement, what would you change about this list?
+What experiences have made you a better developer?

 The list is available as a [gist](https://gist.github.com/1133830#file_programming_achievements.md "Programming Achievements Gist") on GitHub.
 Feel free to fork it and add more achievements.